phreddie41/phreddie41/README.md

 This objective emphasizes:

 Implementation of a structured program
-Systematic approach to handling vulnerabilities Coverage of the entire IT infrastructure
+A systematic approach to handling vulnerabilities Coverage of the entire IT infrastructure
 Risk reduction
-Overall improvement of cybersecurity
+Overall improvement in cybersecurity

 ## SKILLS